electricjones/electricjones.github.io/hra.md

 - Adoptions are all SAME DAY.
 - There is a binder at the greeter desk with all the other available OGL dogs.
 - Fees are waived at various times.
 Ask adoption staff.
-- Any Level 2, 3, or 4 level dog MUST be quarentined for 21-28 days after being adopted.
+- Any Level 2, 3, or 4 level dog MUST be quarentined for 21-28 days from OUTSIDE dogs.
 - We ARE doing test drive again (yay).
 - Dogs currently on flu treatement (or any other medicine) will be sent home with medicine.
 - If someone wants to meet multiple species they must do it in order: Small Animals and Cats, then Dogs.